NeoArchCat7/XUL/README.md

 X.U.L is a long worked project of mine.
 It is a MIDI controller for my friend.
 Its very basic - it just has 3 faders and an arduino pro micro for its brains.
-I also developed a PWA website to upload the preffered MIDI CC values.
+I also developed a PWA website to upload the preffered MIDI CC values (Github Pages: https://neoarchcat7.github.io/XUL-config/).

 NeoArchCat7